blueburrito24/obsidiannotes/Stuff to do.md

 Go over them alex lee videos again… practice stuff with scanners and while loops
 Look into Manim for python animation \-\> helps learn maths and make cool animations, but this is for later when i’m deep into the coding shebang.

+"smartness of sukuna" "aura of gohan" edit where its umamusume traits and a chud in the middle

 install Kanban board plugin
 start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory) Set up bitwarden